Research

 “‘And He Ate Jim Crow’: Racist Ideology as False Consciousness”

 Why do racist oppression and capitalist exploitation often seem so inescapable and intractable?
 To describe and explain adequately the persistence of racist ideology, to specify its role in the maintenance of racial capitalism, and to imagine the conditions of its abolition, we must understand racist ideology as a form of false consciousness.
 False consciousness gets things “right” at the level of appearance, but it mistakes that appearance for a “deep” or essential truth.
-This chapter articulates a novel, positive account of first-order false consciousness, which occurs in the case of false beliefs about the world that are sustained and superficially justified by objective social arrangements, and of second-order false consciousness, which occurs in the case of false beliefs about how one has come to hold the beliefs that one does.
-To dismantle racist ideology requires political movements that craft theoretical interventions highlighting the inessentiality and contingency of despised racial groups’ oppressed status, as well as practical interventions aimed at directly undermining the oppressive conditions that are reflected in racist beliefs about the “naturalness” or “appropriateness” of these groups’ degraded status.

 “What Could it Mean to Say, ‘Capitalism Causes Sexism and Racism’?”